Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 Translation into English: When the sea is calm, every fool is a sailor.

-Bari dialect language phrase cartoon
+Woman saying Bari language phrase cartoon

 3rd Expression: Vattinne và!